 2. Fare compensation plan

 Compensation plays a crucial role in boosting your sales team’s performance.
 A fare and effective sales compensation plan motivates your sales force and increases business revenue and employee engagement.
-Therefore, a good sales compensation plan should be a priority for small businesses.
+Therefore, a good sales compensation plan should be a priority for growing businesses.

 3. Inconsistent Processes